quantumsand/quantumsand/README.md

 ## Interfaith collaboration

+Support for all locales is planned eventually.
+This should help with interfaith collaboration.

 * 🤲 Interfaith collaboration is a planned feature for Quantum Sand.
 * 👯 I’m looking to collaborate on Quantum Sand.
 * 🤔 I’m looking for help with building a community around Quantum Sand.